skeffington/Promin-tools/README.md

 * _bgmotifs.txt : counts of each of the overrepresented motifs in each of the proteins in the background sequence set
 * _fgmotifs.txt : counts of each of the overrepresented motifs in each of the proteins in the foreground sequence set
 * _fgenrich.txt : the enrichment of each of the overrepresented motifs in each of the proteins in the foreground sequence set with repspect to the background sequence set
-* _motifsummary.txt : for each overrepresented motif, the enrichemnt in the forgraound sequnces relative to the background; the count of proteins in which it appears and the median count of the motif per  protein
+* _motifsummary.txt : for each overrepresented motif, the enrichemnt in the forgraound sequnces relative to the background; the count of proteins in which it appears and the median count of the motif per  protein.
+It also gives the (hypergeometric) p-values and corresponding q-values for each motif.
+Note the p-values are often so small that q-value estimates return 0.
+* _port_correlations.txt: This gives the motif based correlation (dcor) between each pair of proteins in the data set.
+In exel or R you can sort on each protein column and find the most similar protein in the data.
+A value of 1 is a perfect correlation, and 0 is no correlation.
 * _motifs.html : A html summary of the analysis with some helpful plots
 * _Rscript.R : The R script that generated the html output.
 This can be used as a basis to produce your own custom figures and plots in R.
 * _wordclouds.svg : An svg file of the wordclouds from the html report.
 This can be imported into inkscape or illustrator to make publication ready figures.